-Today, the Audubon Park Garden District encompasses not just the original neighborhood, but also a vibrant main strip with sought-after dining, shopping and nightlife.
-What’s more, land adjacent to Audubon Park that used to house the NTC was redeveloped as the exclusive Baldwin Park neighborhood, which has even more in store for serious foodies and shoppers — as does the neighboring Winter Park.
+Today, the Audubon Park Garden District encompasses not just the original neighborhood, but also a vibrant main strip with sought-after dining, shopping, nightlife and special events.
+What’s more, land adjacent to Audubon Park that used to house the NTC was redeveloped as the exclusive Baldwin Park neighborhood, which has even more in store for serious foodies and shoppers — as does neighboring Winter Park.
 Factor in Leu Gardens and East End Market, and you’ll understand why Orlando’s Audubon Park Garden District is popular with visitors and locals alike.

 Located on Audubon Park Garden District’s northwest edge, Harry P. Leu Gardens is a 50-acre botanical garden bursting with color and unusual greenery.
 You can easily spend hours in the garden enjoying its many offerings.
 Take a guided tour of the Southern-style grounds or just run through the giant bamboo stalks, hyper-manicured lawns and camellias, which bloom from October through March.
 (Speaking of camellias, Leu Gardens has the largest documented collection in the Southeast and one of the largest in the country.)